LiliGuimaraes/100-days-of-code/README.md

 # I've joined the #100DaysOfCode Challenge.

-Take a look to my first #100DaysOfCode project called [Robot Bird Watching](https://github.com/FelipeSBarros/RoBirdWatching)
+Take a look to my first #100DaysOfCode project

 More about the #100DaysOfCode :
 ## Contents